enra64/iot-ledmatrix/host/docs/index.rst

 * the arduino code required to talk to the leds

-This documentation is mostly concerned with the python code used on the rpi, since at the moment the other code is only written by enra64.
+This documentation is mostly concerned with the python code used on the rpi, since at the moment the other code is only written by enra64 and not really subject to change.

 Raspberry pi (host) code
 ========================